General Manager & Wine Director

 Innkeeper & Manager

 Tim Williams has over 10 years worth of experience in hospitality, working in the DC Metropolitan area at such places as Ruth’s Chris Steakhouse, Vermillion, and Bourbon Steak at the Four Seasons Hotel.
 Tim brings the same passion for food, drink, and customer service to our Inn at the Joshua Wilton House.
 Tim has been in the Harrisonburg area for two years and also works in our sister restaurant, the Local Chop and Grill House as one of their lead servers.
 He is passionate about the food industry in Harrisonburg and is constantly seeking to find new ways to better our guest’s experience while visiting the beautiful Shenandoah Valley.
-Fell free to ask him for food and beverage recommendations as well as activities to participate in around town while you are staying with us!
+Feel free to ask him for food and beverage recommendations as well as activities to participate in around town while you are staying with us!